Year-end tax planning: Key strategies and important dates

 April 30: Tax return deadline for individuals without self-employment income.

-June 16: Tax return deadline for individuals (and their spouses) with self-employment income (since June 15 is a Sunday).
+June 15: Tax return deadline for individuals (and their spouses) with self-employment income.
 Taxes owing are still due by April 30.
+Second quarterly income tax instalment is also due on this date.

 Note that there are alternate filing deadlines for trusts, corporations, and deceased individuals.